waltligon/orangefs/doc/coding/developer-guidelines.md

 be toggled on or off depending on what the global mask value is.
 This allows you to turn debugging on or off just for specific parts of your software at run time.
-The global mask may be made up of several individual mask values logially or'd together in order to enable logging for multiple parts of your software simultaneously.
+The global mask may be made up of several individual mask values logially or’d together in order to enable logging for multiple parts of your software simultaneously.

 Gossip also allows you to send error messages.
 These are similar to